-&lt;sup>37The required wellhead price in Alaska and for the MacKenzie Delta is progressively adjusted across the forecast horizon in a higher or lower technology case, such that by the last year (2030) the price is higher or lower than the price in the reference case by a fraction equal to 0.25 times the technology factor adjustment rate (e.g., 0.50 for AEO2009)
+&lt;sup>37The required wellhead price in the MacKenzie Delta is progressively adjusted in response to changes in the U.S. national average drilling cost per well projections and across the forecast horizon in a higher or lower technology case, such that by the last year (2035) the price is higher or lower than the price in the reference case by a fraction equal to 0.25 times the technology factor adjustment rate (e.g., 0.50 for AEO2010).

-&lt;sup>38If there is an annual decline in the average lower 48 wellhead price over the planning period for the Alaska pipeline, an additional adjustment is made to the expected cost (although it is not a cost item), equivalent to half of the drop in price averaged over the

-(NGFRPIPE_TAR) to move gas of Chapter 6. from each production so ource to Alberta is presented a at the end nlanning period to account for the addition
+&lt;sup>38If there is an annual decline in the average lower 48 wellhead price over the planning period for the Alaska pipeline, an additional adjustment is made to the expected cost (although it is not a cost item), equivalent to half of the drop in price averaged tariff (NGFRPIPE_TAR) to move gas from each production source to Alberta is presented at the end of Chapter 6.